AmlanShanker/Social-Media-MERN-STACK/README.md

 The backend functionality is done using Express JS and Node JS

-Mongoose Db is used for storing data in the database
+MongoDb is used for storing data in the database

 Frontend is created using React JS